mmb-carb/ESTA/docs/DEVELOPERS.md

 #### Sparce Matrix Design

 Sparce-matrix design is important to ESTA.
-The term "sparce-matrix" is used here to describe the design goal of describing the spatial distribution of emissions (or spatial surrogates) using a collection of key-value pairs, where the key is a two or three-dimensional tuple describing a grid cell and the value is a emission value or fraction.
+The term "sparce-matrix" is used here to describe the design goal of describing the spatial distribution of emissions (or spatial surrogates) using a collection of key-value pairs, where the key is a two or three-dimensional tuple describing a grid cell and the value is an emission value or fraction.
 This is an alternative to simply defining a ROW-by-COLUMN dimensional array to store a value in every grid cell in the modeling domain.
 The reason a sparce matrix approach was chosen in ESTA is that it is very common for most of the grid cells in a modeling domain to have zero values.
 And in most scenarios, modeling will take a lot less memory if a sparce matrix approach is used

-In the section above on ESTA's native data structures, the classes [[[TODO]]] and [[[TODO]]] use this sparce matrix design.
+In the section above on ESTA's native data structures, the classes `SparceEmissions` and `SpatialSurrogate` use this sparce matrix design.

-As seen in the data structures above: TODO and TODO, the spatial surrgates and emissions passed between steps in ESTA are done so using

-TODO

 #### KD Trees

-* KD Trees Algorithm: Efficient intersection of links onto projected modeling domain
+The [KD Trees Algorithm][KDTrees] is fundamental in the performance of the on-road and aircraft emissions modeling in ESTA.
+The KD Trees algorithm is a space-partitioning data structure that is used in ESTA to dramatically improve the speed of locating lat/lon coordinates on the modeling grid.

+The problem that needs to be solved (as quickly and accurately as possible) is this: given a lat/lon pair, determine which grid cell it is inside on the modeling domain.
+The problem is that the modeling grid can be arbitarily large, and searching through every grid cell is prohibitively slow.
+And the problem is further complicated by the fact that the modeling grid can be in any arbitrary projection.

+You can find an example of the usage of KD Trees in `src.surrogates.dtim4loader`.
+To further help speed up the grid cell identification, a sub-grid is isolated for each region (in this case county) on the grid and a KD Tree is created for that region:

+    def _create_kdtrees(self):
+        """ Create a KD Tree for each county """ lat_vals = self.lat_dot[:] * self.rad_factor
+        lon_vals = self.lon_dot[:] * self.rad_factor

+        for county in self.counties:
+            # find the grid cell bounding box for the county in question
+            lat_min, lat_max = self.county_boxes[county]['lat']
+            lon_min, lon_max = self.county_boxes[county]['lon']

+            # slice grid down to this county
+            latvals = lat_vals[lat_min:lat_max, lon_min:lon_max]
+            lonvals = lon_vals[lat_min:lat_max, lon_min:lon_max]

+            # create tree
+            clat,clon = cos(latvals),cos(lonvals)
+            slat,slon = sin(latvals),sin(lonvals)
+            triples = list(zip(np.ravel(clat*clon), np.ravel(clat*slon), np.ravel(slat)))
+            self.kdtrees[county] = cKDTree(triples)

+This only works because we happen to know the county the lat/lon pair belongs in before we try to locate it on the grid:

+    def _find_grid_cell(self, p, county):
+        ''' Find the grid cell location of a single point in our 3D grid.
+            (Point given as a tuple (height in meters, lon in degrees, lat in degrees)
+        '''
+        lat_min, lat_max = self.county_boxes[county]['lat']
+        lon_min, lon_max = self.county_boxes[county]['lon']

+        # define parameters
+        lon0 = p[0] * self.rad_factor
+        lat0 = p[1] * self.rad_factor

+        # run KD Tree algorithm
+        clat0,clon0 = cos(lat0),cos(lon0)
+        slat0,slon0 = sin(lat0),sin(lon0)
+        dist_sq_min, minindex_1d = self.kdtrees[county].query([clat0*clon0, clat0*slon0, slat0])
+        y, x = np.unravel_index(minindex_1d, (lat_max - lat_min, lon_max - lon_min))

+        return lat_min + y + 1, lon_min + x + 1

+The end result of this technology is that these two methods were found to be a couple thousand times faster than the naive search of the entire grid for the default on-road-with-EMFAC2014 scenario.

 ## Developing for ESTA

-TODO
+ESTA is designed to be easily expanded by developers.
+The modular design means that changing the function of ESTA doesn't require touching the whole code base.
+Whether you want to read a different type of emissions file, add a special kind of spatial surrogate, or write a new type of output file, you should be able to do that buy writing a single class and dropping it into a `src` module.

+A common problem for scientists and engineers is that they spend more time wrangling the files that go into or come out of a model than they do analyzing their data.
+The goal of ESTA is to define a clean modeling framework so that only a single class needs to be read and your files will be handled.
+The goal of software should always be to help people get things done, not to be a drain on their time.
+For that reason, ESTA is 100% configurable and makes no demands on the structure of your input/output files or on the data structures you pass around.

 ## Implementing Your Own Step